RI-SE/docker-teltonika-rutos/README.md

 # Teltonika RUTOS SDK for Docker
 Dockerized Toolchain for the RUTX series.

-By default, version 7.7.1 is built, but can be modifed with arguments.
+By default, version 7.7.1 of the SDK is built, but the version can be modified with arguments.

 ```
 docker build \